This Couple Made History With Their Same-Sex Muslim Wedding

 Newlyweds Jahed Choudhury and Sean Rogan are helping make history in the U.K., which legalized same-sex marriage in 2013.
 (It's still not on the books in northern Ireland.)
 But another element of Choudhury's identity sets this wedding apart: Choudhury grew up in a traditionally Muslim family, and says he is ostracized from his relatives for his sexual orientation.

-The couple met in 2015 when Choudhury says he was "crying on a bench" not long after attempting suicide by overdose, he told the Express and Star.
+The couple met in 2015 when Choudhury says he was crying on a bench not long after attempting suicide by overdose, he told the Express and Star.
 He had made a series of attempts to appease his family by taking on religious pilgrimages and dating a woman, none of which panned out; he was ultimately banned from his mosque and, he says, assaulted.

 Rogan and Choudhury moved in together soon after meeting, and tied the knot in a low-key official ceremony at the registry office in Walsall, West Midlands on June 22.
 Both chose to come decked out in traditional wedding attire, a nod to Choudhury's heritage.